smileman926/smileman926/README.md

 I have worked on several projects for clients in a variety of industries consisting of projects on both front-end and back-end technology stack in software development.
-Also concentrated on Blockchain, Cryptocurrency projects and participated in several Blockchain startups and enterprising companies to build ecosystem on Blockchain in software development.

 I can design and develop a product that will rock your world plus your customers will like it.
 I just want to say that my philosophy is to always build stuff that people use.